New York Medical Malpractice Lawyer

 Additionally, it is crucial to establish a direct link between the healthcare provider’s deviation from the standard of care and the patient’s ensuing harm or damages.
 This means proving that the patient suffered in ways that would not have occurred had the care been appropriate, whether through worsening conditions, additional injuries, or other forms of detriment directly resulting from the negligent care.

-This rigorous legal and medical analysis underscores the importance of expert testimony in establishing the applicable medical standard of care and the causal connection between the breach of this standard and the patient’s injuries, highlighting the intricacies of prosecuting medical malpractice claims.
+This rigorous legal and medical analysis underscores the importance of testimony from qualified witnesses in establishing the applicable medical standard of care and the causal connection between a breach of that standard and the patient’s injuries, highlighting the complexities of prosecuting medical malpractice claims.

 Who Can Be Held Accountable for Medical Negligence?